-CAD aims to benefit artists by exploring art and learning.
-Through exhibitions, artist residencies, classes/workshops, and community building, we are dedicated to cultivating new voices, ideas, and practices in contemporary art.
+CAD aims to support artists by exploring studio art, exhibition, and learning opportunities.
+Through exhibitions, artist residencies, and community building, we are dedicated to cultivating voices, ideas, and practices based in the field of contemporary art.
 CAD seeks to serve the real-world needs of young artists seeking to establish their personal practice, as well as provide a breeding ground of creative collaboration and exploration.
 What does this mean?
 It means ongoing arts collisions between artists and media, interdisciplinary exhibitions, learning initiatives like workshops, and unplanned outcomes – all stemming from our resident artist practices and their time at CAD.